 When is a good time to send a survey?

-This graph is based on data in Netigate of responses received on different days of the week:
+This graph is based on Netigate data about the number of responses received on different days of the week: